-This summer, our marketing team is reading Brené Brown’s Daring Greatly.
+Our marketing team is reading Brené Brown’s Daring Greatly as part of an employee book club.
 We’re working with COURAGEworks, Brené’s online reading community, to help transform the way we lead.
-Throughout the summer, hear from our team members directly in this blog series on what they’ve learned and how Brené’s research relates to them.
+Hear what our team learned in Chapter 2 and how Brené’s research relates to them.

 What’s vulnerability?
 Brené Brown defines vulnerability as uncertainty, risk and emotional exposure.
 To be alive is to be vulnerable.
-There are many myths around vulnerability that are driven from what our culture tells us.
-In our marketing team book club this week, we dove deeper into why those myths are not true.
+There are many myths of vulnerability that are driven from what our culture tells us.
+In our marketing team book club, we dove deeper into why those myths of vulnerability are not true.

 “Vulnerability is the core of all emotions and feelings.
 To feel is to be vulnerable” (p.
 33)